List of Psych characters: Buzz McNab

-Officer (Junior Detective (season 8 finale episode), Head Detective (from Psych 2 onward) Buzz McNab (Sage Brocklebank) is a member of the SBPD, who occasionally works with Detectives Lassiter and O'Hara, as well as Shawn and Gus.
+Officer (Junior Detective season 8 finale episode), Head Detective (from Psych 2 onward) Buzz McNab (Sage Brocklebank) is a member of the SBPD, who often works with Detectives Lassiter and O'Hara, and occasionally Shawn and Gus.
 McNab is a naive, lovable cop who is always eager to please Lassiter, even though Lassiter doesn't always treat him well.
 He first appeared in the pilot episode, and has been shown occasionally.
 He has a wife, Francine, whom he marries in the first season, and a pet cat.

 In the first-season episode "9 Lives" (1.05), McNab, in preparation for his wedding, calls a 1-800 stress-line, leading to almost becoming a victim in a murder.
 By the fourth season, he has already had two more brushes with death, including being wounded by an exploding mailbox in "Shawn Gets the Yips" (4.05) and knocked unconscious by a serial killer in "Mr. Yin Presents..."
 (4.16).

-In the seventh season episode "Deez Nups", It is revealed that McNab has been moonlighting as a stripper.
-At the end of Season 7 he is fired by interim Chief Harris Trout.
+In the seventh season episode "Deez Nups", It is revealed that McNab moonlights as a stripper for extra cash.

-After Lassiter is promoted to SBPD Chief, McNab is rehired in the seventh episode of Season 8.
-In the series finale, McNab is promoted to Junior Detective.
-Beginning with the second movie, McNab was promoted to Head Detective.
+At the end of Season 7, he is fired by interim Chief Harris Trout.
+However, McNab is rehired in the seventh episode of Season 8 by Lassiter after he is promoted to SBPD Chief.
+In the series finale, SBPD Head Detective Betsy Brannigan chooses McNab to be her partner, and as a result he is promoted to Junior Detective.
+As of the second movie, McNab was promoted to Head Detective.

-Woody the Coroner

-Dr. Woodrow "Woody" Strode (Kurt Fuller) is the quirky coroner for Santa Barbara.
-He shares many character traits with Shawn.
-He first appeared in "High Top Fade Out" (4.07) and then became a frequently recurring character.

-In "Shawn 2.0" (5.08), he reveals that he had a wife.
-Shawn soon points out that she was cheating on him with her personal trainer, and Woody responds that he had approved.
-When Shawn points out other men in her life, Woody states that he hadn't approved those particular men.

-He is apparently wanted in the Philippines, as made evident in "Dead Bear Walking"' (5.15).
-While being filmed for a documentary by Lassiter's sister, he attempts to alter his voice for "legal purposes."